 Chris Hedges Report: The Trauma of Occupation

-The new documentary Where the Olive Trees Weep offers a rare view into the everyday experience and psychological ramifications of occupation.
+The new documentary Where Olive Trees Weep offers a rare view into the everyday experience and psychological ramifications of occupation.

 By Chris Hedges